naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine: Crimson seemed really into it, concentrating and all!
 But he ended up in last place, didn't he?

-Arrietty: Mario Party is certainly a game of luck...
+Arrietty Happy: Mario Party is certainly a game of luck...
 And also a good way to end friendships!

 Selena: Crimson didn't want to talk to us for a week after that.